Return Preparer Representation

 - Using taxpayers’ return information for other purposes (§6713, §7216)

-Circular 230 gives the Secretary of the Treasury authority to censure, suspend, disbar, and/or impose sanctions on any tax practitioner who has prepared and signed a fraudulent return with intent to violate the law.
+Circular 230 gives the Secretary of the Treasury authority to censure, suspend, disbar, and/or impose sanctions on any tax practitioner who has prepared and signed a fraudulent return with the intent to violate the law.
 Penalties can reach up to three years’ imprisonment, permanent loss of your tax preparer’s license, and/or the closing of your tax firm.

-The financial cost to the government is for the most part irrelevant – these crimes are based on the falsification and deception, not defeat of the tax.
+The financial cost to the government is for the most part irrelevant – these crimes are based on the falsification and deception, not the defeat of the tax.

 Effective tax return preparer representation